henry42/webp-test/README.md

 ## Basics

+Webp-test is a javascript tool to check whether the browser support webp.

+## Why Webp Test?

 [WebP](https://developers.google.com/speed/webp/) is an image format that employs both lossy and lossless compression.
-Webp-test is a javascript tool to check whether the browser support webp.
+The degree of compression is adjustable so a user can choose the trade-off between file size and image quality.
+WebP typically achieves an average of 39% more compression than JPEG and JPEG 2000, without loss of image quality.
+But few browsers that support WebP right now (as of April 2010, Google Chrome 9+ and Opera 11.10 beta), how we use it?
+Now you can use webptest to test browser whether it supports.

 ## Usage